aadm/aadm.github.io/_posts/2014-01-19-hernandez-on-mobile-photography.md

 tags: [links, photo, comment, video]
 ---

-This guy Hernandez made this video asking if "mobile photography has made us more reliant on tools than on our eyes":
+[Richard Koci Hernandez](http://kocistudios.com/about-koci/) made this video asking if "mobile photography has made us more reliant on tools than on our eyes":

-<iframe width="560" height="315" src=""http://www.youtube.com/embed/4AkDBFsQZ7U frameborder="0"></iframe>
+<iframe width="560" height="315" src="http://www.youtube.com/embed/4AkDBFsQZ7U" frameborder="0"> </iframe>

-Sometimes youtube comments carry more weight than the video itself.
-For example this guy is absolutely right:
+It's not very common, but sometimes you can find smart youtube commenters.
+For example this guy wrote:

 > Hernandez makes a valid point - the image shouldn't be defined by the camera﻿ it's captured with.
 It's a shame he had to spend five minutes saying what he could easily have said in five seconds.
 I turned off after that - couldn't take the pretentiousness of his language any more.